jcaip/jcaip.github.io/_posts/2020-03-14-Kernels-and-Cliques.md

 But if you take the dot product of any two random directions, you'll probably end up with 0, especially in higher directions.
 And this is why BERT is a "bad kernel".

 To get around this, we can use SentenceBERT, a BERT model fine tuned on NLI dataset.
-This basically gives us a good single-sentence representations .
+This basically gives us a good single-sentence representations.

 There's a lot of possible options here but for the sake of argument let's just say we have a very good function $f$ that gives a good feature map and kernel.

 So given our very good encoder, and a large corpus of short, single-sentence documents (think chats, news headlines, ) how can we find "clusters" or topics in them?

 The way to do it now is BERT and then something like k-means, but this doesn't always work that well.
-First off, you have to pick a $k$.

 ## Finding topics a naive approach: Kernels and Cliques